whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 our ES queries as language-agnostic templates but after a few moments of hating myself move on to other things.

 So.
-That's maybe more than you were hoping for, by way of answers but welcome to my world.
+That's maybe more than you were hoping for, by way of answers, but welcome to my world.

 It seems like it's time to spend some energy on ES 7.
 Presumably there is no